secml: A Python Library for Secure and Explainable Machine Learning: Introduction

 \section{Introduction}

-Machine learning has been shown to be vulnerable to well-crafted attacks, including test-time evasion (i.e., adversarial examples) and training-time poisoning attacks~\citep{huang11,biggio13-ecml,biggio12-icml,szegedy14-iclr,papernot16-sp,carlini17-sp,biggio18}.
-The main idea behind such \emph{adversarial attacks}, first explored by \citet{biggio12-icml,biggio13-ecml}, has been to formalize them as constrained optimization problems, and use gradient-based solvers to generate the corresponding attack samples~\citep[see, e.g.,][]{biggio18,joseph18-advml-book}.
-This research field has however boomed only after that \citet{szegedy14-iclr} independently discovered the same kind of vulnerability on state-of-the-art deep neural networks (DNNs) for image classification.
-Since then, adversarial examples have been demonstrated in many different domains, including also speech recognition and malware detection.
-Despite the large amount of papers published in this research area, properly evaluating the security of learning algorithms and designing effective defenses against adversarial attacks remain two challenging open issues.

-In this work, we present \secml, an open-source Python library that aims to help tackle the aforementioned issues and favor the development of more secure learning algorithms.
-To this end, \secml implements: ($i$) a methodology for the empirical security evaluation of machine-learning algorithms under different evasion and poisoning attack scenarios; and ($ii$) explainable methods to help understand why and how adversarial attacks are able to subvert the decisions provided by machine-learning algorithms.
-With respect to other popular libraries that implement attacks almost solely against DNNs~\citep{papernot18-technical_report,rauber17-arxiv,art18}, \secml also implements training-time poisoning attacks and computationally-efficient test-time evasion attacks against many different algorithms, including support vector machines (SVMs) and random forests (RFs).
-It also incorporates both the feature-based and prototype-based explanation methods proposed by~\citet{ribeiro16,sundararajan17-icml,koh17-icml}.
+Machine learning is vulnerable to well-crafted attacks.
+At test time, the attacker can stage evasion attacks (i.e., adversarial examples)~\cite{huang11,biggio13-ecml,szegedy14-iclr,papernot16-sp,carlini17-sp}, sponge examples~\cite{shumailov2021sponge}, model stealing~\cite{tramer2016stealing}, and membership inference~\cite{shokri2017membership} attacks to violate system integrity, availability, or even its confidentiality.
+Similarly, at training time, the attacker may target either system integrity or availability via poisoning~\cite{biggio12-icml, biggio18} and backdoor attacks\cite{gu2019badnets}.
+The most studied attacks, namely evasion and poisoning, firstly explored by Biggio et al.~\citep{biggio12-icml,biggio13-ecml}, are formalized as constrained optimization problems, solved through gradient-based or gradient-free algorithms~\citep{biggio18,joseph18-advml-book}, depending on whether the attacker has white- or black-box access to the target system.
+Many libraries implement the former, however, they do not allow developers to assess machine learning models' security easily.
+Hence, we present \secml, an open-source Python library that serves as a complete tool for evaluating and assessing the performance and robustness of machine-learning models.
+To this end, \secml implements: ($i$) a methodology for the empirical security evaluation of machine-learning algorithms under different evasion and poisoning attack scenarios; and ($ii$) explainable methods to help understand why and how these attacks are successful.
+With respect to other popular libraries that implement attacks almost solely against Deep Neural Networks (DNNs)~\citep{papernot18-technical_report,rauber17-arxiv,art18}, \secml also implements training-time poisoning attacks and computationally-efficient test-time evasion attacks against many different algorithms, including support vector machines (SVMs) and random forests (RFs).
+It also incorporates both the feature-based and prototype-based explanation methods proposed by~\cite{ribeiro16,sundararajan17-icml,koh2017understanding}.